 Mean score of companies in the Telecommunications Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Telecom Egypt's score of 19 is lower than 75% of the industry.
+Telecom Egypt's score of 26 is higher than 68% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2022, Telecom Egypt reported total carbon emissions of approximately 413,849,040 kg CO2e.
-This figure includes 44,791,960 kg CO2e from Scope 1 emissions, which encompass direct emissions from mobile and stationary combustion, as well as fugitive emissions.
+This figure includes 44,791,960 kg CO2e from Scope 1 emissions, which encompass direct emissions from mobile combustion, fugitive emissions, and stationary combustion.
 Scope 2 emissions, primarily from purchased electricity, accounted for about 317,482,790 kg CO2e.
-Additionally, Scope 3 emissions, which include indirect emissions from business travel, employee commuting, and waste generated in operations, totalled approximately 52,866,580 kg CO2e.
-In 2021, the company’s total emissions were slightly higher at about 415,141,320 kg CO2e, with Scope 1 emissions at 56,586,910 kg CO2e and Scope 2 emissions at 301,331,840 kg CO2e.
+Additionally, Scope 3 emissions, which include indirect emissions from business travel, employee commuting, purchased goods and services, and waste generated in operations, totalled approximately 52,866,580 kg CO2e.
+In 2021, the company recorded slightly higher total emissions of about 415,141,320 kg CO2e, with Scope 1 emissions at 56,586,910 kg CO2e and Scope 2 emissions at 301,331,840 kg CO2e.
 Scope 3 emissions for that year were approximately 55,930,290 kg CO2e.
-Despite these substantial emissions figures, Telecom Egypt has not publicly disclosed specific reduction targets or initiatives as part of their climate commitments.
-The absence of defined reduction goals suggests a need for further engagement in climate action strategies within the telecommunications sector.
+Telecom Egypt has not disclosed specific reduction targets or initiatives as part of its climate commitments.
+However, the company has reported its emissions across all three scopes, indicating a commitment to transparency in its carbon footprint.
+The absence of defined reduction targets suggests that further information may be needed to assess their long-term climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents